Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 ---

-{{<note class="is-info">}}By the way: I approached finding or rather designing the name of the blog the same way, setting most of the personality related requirements already back then.
+{{<note>}}By the way: I approached finding or rather designing the name of the blog the same way, setting most of the personality related requirements already back then.
 Again, the <em>Art of Omitting</em> was useful—and helped create something vaguely familiar yet interestingly different by simply removing the first and last letters “H” and “t” from the word Hypertext.{{</note>}}